This version of our terms will apply from 17 October 2022. If you would like to see the terms that apply until 17 October 2022, please click here.

 You will still have to pay any charges you've run up to that point.

-When you tell us you want to close your account we will give you the opportunity to withdraw the money we hold for you (we call this redemption).
-If you want to us to send you money in a different currency than the currency we're holding for you, we will convert the currency using the rate that applies at the time, and take our usual fee, before sending the money to you.
+When you tell us you want to close your account we will give you the opportunity to withdraw the money that is still in your account.
+If you want us to send you money in a different currency than the currency we're holding for you, we will convert the currency using the rate that applies at the time, and take our usual fee, before sending the money to you.

 Cancelling your Revolut Card